 Spare emergency key

-Spare emergency keys open your car doors and turn off the alarm system, but do not let you start the engine because they lack a transponder chip.
+For emergency car key replacement, spare emergency keys open your car doors and turn off the alarm system, but do not let you start the engine because they lack a transponder chip.

 These are far cheaper than a complete key, but since they cannot start the engine, they are not a long term solution.

 Damaged car keys: Do you need a new remote?

 Some car keys feature a transponder and key shaft, but have a separate remote central locking system control for gaining access to the car and activating/deactivating the alarm system.

 Other keys are all-in-one key fobs, which combine key shaft, transponder and remote control in one unit.

 If your car keys are damaged, you may only need to replace the key shaft, which is much cheaper than having to replace the transponder.

 What information do I need to give to the locksmith?